 If you want more than just a savings account, be sure to check what other account types your bank of choice offers, as well as your options for linking them together.
 For example, Capital One 360 offers an online checking account that that you can link directly to your savings account.
 Taking this a step further, EverBank offers checking, savings, and money market accounts, as well as a wide range of CDs that you can purchase in a wide range of currencies.

 Another possible consideration is access to a brokerage account.
 Here again, Capital One 360 doesn’t disappoint, as you can link your account directly to a Capital One investing (previously ShareBuilder) account.
 Likewise, E*Trade offers both high-yield savings accounts and access to their brokerage accounts.

-- Capital One 360 – The current APY on the Capital One 360 Savings Account is 0.75%.
-Let’s be honest … that stinks.
-But what they lack in APY, they make up for with other options.
-Online checking account, overdraft line of credit, money market account, and investment account are just some of the other ways you can be earning interest with Capital One (and their rates for those accounts are much more competitive).
+- Capital One 360 – The current APY on the Capital One 360 Money Market Account is 1.50%.
+Let’s be honest … that pretty good.
+In addition to a high quality APY, Capital One 360 also has a lot of other account options.
+Online checking account, overdraft line of credit, money market account, and investment account are just some of the other ways you can be earning interest with Capital One (and their rates for those accounts are just as competitive).

 Customer service is sort of a funny thing when it comes to online banking.
 If all goes well, you’ll never need to interact with a real, live person.
 But if something goes wrong, you’ll likely want to get someone on the line.
 While many banks have 24-hour customer service lines, some don’t.
 If this is important to you, be sure to check it out (and maybe call to test their hold times) before selecting a bank.